vhub-team/native-db/functions/0xF1AE5DCDBFCA2721.md

 # STATS::LEADERBOARDS2_READ_BY_PLAFORM

 ## Summary
-Starts a leaderboard READ Operation for a certain platform.
+Starts a leaderboard READ Operation for a certain platform

 ## Parameters
 * **Leaderboard2ReadData\*** lbData: Leaderboard info for the read.